dotsquares-support/Ds-Instagram-Feed/README.md

 composer require ds/craft-instagramfeed
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Ds Instagram Feed.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for InstaFeed.

 #### Examples